Get

 Image Credit; Regesha Iryna, Shutterstock

 Pumpkin is tasty, safe, and healthy for dogs.
 It is high in fiber, which aids in good digestion and combats diarrhea and constipation.
-Plain boiled pumpkin, roast or puree is the best way to serve pumpkin to your dog.
-This veggie contains vitamins A, B1, B6, and C, as well as copper, folate, and manganese.
+The best way to serve pumpkin to your dog is boiled, roasted, or pureed.
+It contains vitamins A, B1, B6, and C, as well as copper, folate, and manganese.

 14. Cucumbers

 Although cucumber is technically a fruit, it is used as a vegetable in the culinary world.
-This water-dense food is low in calories, high in fiber, and contains antioxidants, magnesium, potassium, and vitamins C and K. Although many people enjoy pickled cucumbers, those should not be shared with your dog because they contain a lot of salt and can be mixed with toxic ingredients such as onions or garlic.
+This water-dense food is low in calories and fiber and contains antioxidants, magnesium, potassium, and vitamins C and K. Although many people enjoy pickled cucumbers, they should not be shared with your dog because they contain a lot of salt and can be mixed with toxic ingredients such as onions or garlic.

-You can serve fresh, plain cucumber to your dog in chunk form or sliced.
+You can serve fresh, plain, sliced cucumbers to your dog.

 What Foods Should My Dog Avoid?

-Now that we’ve discussed some popular vegetables that are safe for your dog to enjoy, let’s touch on some that your dog should avoid.
+Now that we’ve discussed some popular vegetables that are safe for your dog, let’s touch on some that your dog should avoid.
 Some of these might surprise you!

 • Wild mushrooms.
 Although all mushrooms aren’t dangerous to dogs, many species are.
-Therefore, it is safer to keep your dog away from wild mushrooms growing in the park, in the field, or even in your backyard.
+Therefore, keeping your dog away from wild mushrooms growing in the park, in the field, or even in your backyard is safer.

 • Leeks, garlic and onions.
 These are toxic to dogs and can have serious effects if eaten.
-They contain sulfur compounds that cause damage to red blood cells.
+They contain sulfur compounds that damage red blood cells.

 Conclusion

-There are many vegetables (and some vegetables that are actually fruit) that are safe for dogs to eat.
-Some common examples are sweet potatoes, brussels sprouts, broccoli, cauliflower, celery, carrots, bell peppers, and cucumber.
-Vegetables are good for dogs, have many health benefits, and are often found in dog food.
+Several vegetables (and some that are actually fruit) are safe for dogs to eat.
+Some common examples are sweet potatoes, Brussels sprouts, broccoli, cauliflower, celery, carrots, bell peppers, and cucumbers.
+Vegetables have many health benefits and are often used in dog food.

-As with anything, it’s important to give vegetables to your dog in moderation because too much fiber can cause an upset stomach.
+As with anything, it’s crucial to give vegetables to your dog in moderation because too much fiber can cause an upset stomach.

 Featured Image Credit: Kasefoto, Shutterstock